 According to the World Gold Council, demand softened last year.
 However, demand pressure is expected to increase in the latter parts of 2015.
 As a result, gold prices should come back down to earth.
 This should attract inventors looking to capitalize on the ground level.

 Recognized as a relatively safe commodity, gold has established itself as a vehicle to increase investment returns.
-However, there are those that don’t even consider gold to be an investment at all, rather a hedge against inflation.
-The precious metal acts as a way to protect wealth against the risk of loss in select asset classes.
+However, some don’t even consider gold to be an investment at all, rather a hedge against inflation.
+The precious metal acts to protect wealth against the risk of loss in select asset classes.

 Of course, as safe as gold may be considered, it still fails to remain as attractive as real estate.
 Here are a few reasons investors prefer real estate over gold:

-Certificates of deposit, or CDs if you will, operate a lot like savings accounts.
+Certificates of deposit, or CDs, operate a lot like savings accounts.
 Seeing as how they are backed, they are virtually risk-free.
 Of course, unlike savings accounts, CDs offer a specific, fixed-term and interest rate.
-This form of investment is intended to be held till it matures, which can be anywhere from three months to five years, typically.
+This form of investment is intended to be held until it matures, typically from three months to five years.
 When the CD matures, you can collect the original investment, along with some interest.
-Certificates of deposit do not appreciate in value, and they’ve had a historical average return of 2.84 percent in the last eleven years.
-Real estate, on the other hand, can appreciate in value.
+Certificates of deposit do not appreciate, and they’ve had a historical average return of 2.84 percent in the last eleven years.
+Real estate, on the other hand, can appreciate.

 As their names suggest, mutual funds consist of finances that have been pooled together.
-The money is then invested into a variety of asset types: stocks, bonds, similar mutual funds, and commodities like gold or fine art.
+The money is then invested into various asset types: stocks, bonds, similar mutual funds, and commodities like gold or fine art.
 It is one of the easiest ways to diversify any portfolio.

-The performance of a mutual fund is always measured in terms of total return, or the sum of the change in a fund’s net asset value (NAV), its dividends and its capital gains distributions over a given period of time.
+A mutual fund’s performance is always measured in terms of total return, or the sum of the change in a fund’s net asset value (NAV), its dividends, and its capital gains distributions over a given period of time.

 However, much like stocks, you have little control over the performance of your assets.
 Future investment performance is subject to many variables.
 In fact, placing money into a mutual fund is essentially handing one’s investment decisions over to a professional money manager.
 While you can pick and choose your investments, you have little say over how they perform.